tush-gt/tushrav/README.md

 # tushrav
-This is trial read me file from tushrav
+This is trial read me file from somu